-- Family You can select or type a specific font family (e.g., Arial, Tahoma, Verdana). - Size You can change the font size.
+- Size You can change the font size.
 In the first field type a number or use the arrows.
 Then click in the second field and select the unit of measurement (e.g., pixels, points). - Weight You can click in this field and make the font normal or bold. - Style You can click in this field and make the font normal or italic.